beccam/javadriver-gettingstarted/README.md

 ```java
 CqlSession session = CqlSession.builder().build();
 ```
-the `application.conf` file contains driver configurations (and defaults that we want to override).
-Here is where we set the `demo` keyspace we will be connecting to with our session.
+the `resources/application.conf` file contains driver configurations (and defaults that we want to override).
+Here is where we set the
+`demo` keyspace we will be connecting to with our session.

 ```